hperrin/svelte-material-ui/packages/common/styles/feature-targeting/README.md

 ## Supported Features

-MDC Web's styles are currently split according to the following features:
+SMUI's styles are currently split according to the following features:

 - `structure` - All baseline styles that don't fit into any other category
 - `animation` - Styles responsible for causing animations and transitions to occur